AnikeshSinha/Bus-Smart-Card-System/README.md

   and swipe out when they exit.
 Card balance is automatically updated at swipe out.

-  4) Smart Card should have a minimum balance of 10 dollars at swipe-in.
+  4) Smart Card should have a minimum balance of 10 rupees at swipe-in.

   5) At swipe-out, system should calculate the fare based on below strategies.
 The fare must be deducted from the card.
 Card should have the sufficient balance